-If you have a blood clot, an anticoagulant may keep the clot from getting larger.
+If you have a blood clot, warfarin keeps the clot from getting larger.
 It also may prevent a piece of the clot from breaking off and traveling to your lungs, brain or heart.
-An anticoagulant also helps prevent new clots from forming.

-You will take warfarin every day.
-The dose usually ranges from 1 mg to 10 mg.
-Your healthcare provider will prescribe a specific dosage strength, however, keep in mind that this dosage may change based on the results of each laboratory test.
+The dose usually ranges from 1 mg (milligram) to 10 mg.
+Your healthcare provider will prescribe a specific dosage strength.
+But you may take a different dose based on the results of frequent blood tests.